-So we can say with confidence, “The LORD is my helper, so I will have no fear.
+So we can confidently say, “The LORD is my helper so I will have no fear.
 What can mere people do to me?” – Hebrews 13:6

 3 The LORD your God himself will go over before you.

 6 So be strong and courageous!
 Do not be afraid and do not panic before them.
 For the LORD your God will personally go ahead of you.
 He will neither fail you nor abandon you.

 A safe place, a feeling of safety, is often essential for a spirit of contentment and well-being.
 It is often hard to find a safe place when life is fraught with anxiety, stress, and trauma.
 Where do you go to feel safe?

 Many think of a safe place as a secure location.
 At the same time, others think of it mainly as a mental or emotional state.
 In the realm of psychology, this often involves imagining or visualizing a tranquil, serene, often uplifting spot or scene.
 For children of the King, our safe place is not imaginary.
 It is real and found in a person, the Father God, and the promises He has made to us.

 Sadly, many of us grew up in circumstances that were not secure.
 Often this has to do with the lack of good and biblically-based parenting.
 Parents are to impart a sense of security and safety.
 They are supposed to provide “our safe place.”
 The Father intended human fathers to play a significant role in providing a sense of well-being, acceptance, and protection in the lives of the children.

 We have a hole in our hearts and souls if we lack a safe place.
 Our heart is wounded.

 Our Father in heaven truly intends to make this right in our lifetimes.
 He has made unconditional promises regarding His intentions.
 Although we are often told and believe otherwise, contentment has little to do with material wealth, prestige, position, or power.
 Further, our physical security can never be fully guaranteed in a world filled with unexpected events and catastrophes.